NeuralNetworkVerification/Marabou/README.md

 For more information about the input formats please check the [wiki](https://github.com/NeuralNetworkVerification/Marabou/wiki/Marabou-Input-Formats).

+**NEW** [Guide to Split and Conquer][resources/SplitAndConquerGuide.ipynb] gives on overview of SnC's parameters and some rules of thumb to choose their values.

 Research
 ------------------------------------------------------------------------------
 More information about publications involving Marabou can be found